Klaus Moje: Fused Glass

 Around the year 1975, Moje began cutting the rods into thin wafers or strips and fusing them together in a kiln.
-The pieces would then be cut again and re-fused to create rhythmic patterns of vibrant color.
+The pieces would then be cut again and re-fused to create rhythmic patterns of vibrant colour.
 In 1976, Moje returned to Hamburg after a short time living in Danzinger Strasse.
 Moje became a founding member of Galerie der Kunsthandwerker and in 1978 through 1982 he was a member of the Jury of Arbeitsgemeinschaft des Deutschen Kunsthandwerks.
 Meanwhile, Moje continued working with the glass rods.
 The process was fraught with failure caused by the material.
 Many of the glass colours were incompatible with each other, causing the work to break in the kiln or even after the firing process had finished.
 The work that did survive was often heavily devitrified.
 Moje's background as a glass cutter came to the fore as he had to carve away the contaminated surface to reveal the colour he desired.